alphagov/government-service-design-manual/service-manual/making-software/deployment.md

 because the deployment process is automated and the lead time is short.

-Furthermore, by having a repeatable deployment process, scaling and recovering from failure become easy.
+An additional benefit of having a repeatable deployment process is that scaling and recovering from failure become easy.
 Suppose you want to add more application servers to host a particular application, either to respond to higher demand, or to replace failed instances.
 Once you have provisioned the required machines, you can just re-run your deployment process on the new machines to deploy the software.
 Without a repeatable deployment process, adding machines becomes manual and error-prone.

 ## Zero downtime deployments